Special report: The legacy of Romney's healthcare Rx

-Nancy Kessler, director of the health and healthcare disparities research program at Boston University's School of Medicine, is conducting a number of on-going studies about care for chronic conditions and emergency room use.
+Nancy Kressin, director of the health and healthcare disparities research program at Boston University's School of Medicine, is conducting a number of on-going studies about care for chronic conditions and emergency room use.

-What she has established so far is that scores have risen on such measures as whether a respondent "has a usual source of care" and "made a doctor visit for preventative care" - in the latter case, by 6.7 points from 2006 to 2009, the latest figures available.
+What has been established so far is that scores have risen on such measures as whether a respondent "has a usual source of care" and "made a doctor visit for preventative care" - in the latter case, by 6.7 points from 2006 to 2009, according to the latest figures available from Blue Cross Blue Shield of Massachusetts Foundation.
 Those saying they did not get the care they needed - specialist visits, preventative care, dental, and prescription drugs - all fell.